 - Risk of the internal join (anastomosis) in the bowel leaking.
-This is a small risk but potentially dangerous.
-It could result in a return to theatre and formation of a stoma - If the surgery is more complicated than anticipated there is also a very small (less than 1%) risk of you waking up from the operation with a stoma 'bag' (lleostomy).
-This may be temporary or permanent and means that the bowel contents are diverted through an opening on the surface of the abdomen into a 'bag' which sticks over the opening.
-The colorectal nurse will discuss this more fully with you if it is required - Small risk that other organs such as the small bowel, ureter (tube which drains from the kidney to the bladder) or liver may be damaged during surgery, especially if there is a cancer involving them - Risk that a cancer may not be completely removed if it has already started to spread outside the bowel
+This is only a very small risk but potentially dangerous. - If the surgery is more complicated than anticipated there is also a small risk of you waking up from the operation with a stoma 'bag' (colostomy or ileostomy).
+This may be temporary or permanent and means that the bowel contents are diverted through an opening on the surface of the abdomen into a 'bag' which sticks over the opening. - If a stoma is formed there are associated risks such as loss of blood supply (necrosis), retraction, prolapse, mucocutaneous separation (where the bowel edge becomes slightly detatched from the skin edge) and hernia formation in the longer term. - Small risk of damage to the left ureter (the tube which drains the kidney into the bladder), or damage to the spleen which may result in its removal. - Risk that a cancer may not be completely removed if it has already started to spread outside the bowel.